ultraio/docs-blockchain/docs/learn/Ultra Blockchain/Transaction-queues-billing-and-rate-limiting.md

 2. **Free User Queue**: For users without staking.
 This queue can use the remaining CPU time (e.g., 20%).
 If one queue is vacant, the other can use more CPU time.

 To counter spamming from non-staking users, there's a rate limit.
 Exceeding a set CPU usage threshold results in users getting rate-limited.
 Higher transaction demands necessitate more staking.
-[See more details here](./rate-limiting.html)
+See more details in ['Transaction Queue and Rate Limiting'](./rate-limiting.html).

 # Addressing Failed Transactions

 The volume of failed transactions from both groups remains concerning.
 A "failed transaction billing" system has been added to minimize the impact on both user types.
 In this system, failed transactions are added to blocks.
 Other nodeos validate and apply the provided block billing.
 Failed transactions only modify billing, not the blockchain state.
 If a transaction fails at the API nodeos level, it's added to a speculative block but isn't broadcast to the wider network.
 This is distinct from subjective billing, which bills on all nodes and doesn't add billed transactions to blocks.
 Furthermore, subjective billing tracks billing locally per nodeos, while failed transaction billing operates only on the active BP node.
-A transaction with invalid signature or insufficient authority will always be rejected right away.
+Failures are treated differently.
+A transaction with invalid signature or insufficient authority will always be rejected right away, instead of included in a block and get billed.
+Some failures will also be given 2nd chance to run, like transactions hit block deadline.

 # Current Status